 Generally, receivables are written off if past due for more than one year and are not subject to enforcement activity.
-The group evaluates the concentration of risk with respect to receivables as low, as its customers are located in several jurisdictions and industries and operate in largely independent markets.
+The Group evaluates the concentration of risk with respect to receivables as low, as its customers are located in several jurisdictions and industries and operate in largely independent markets.

-Based on management's assessment during the year, the group has recorded reversal of credit loss on receivables amounting to KD 4,614,065 (2021: Allowance for credit loss on receivables KD 12,894,271).
+Based on management's assessment during the year, the Group has recorded reversal of credit loss on receivables amounting to KD 2,170,335 (2022: KD 4,614,065).

-During the year, the group has considered certain receivables to be in default which has indicated that the group is unlikely to receive the outstanding contractual amounts.
-As a result, the management has written off those receivables amounting to KD 5,140,319 (2021: KD Nil).
+During the year, the Group has considered certain receivables to be in default which has indicated that the Group is unlikely to receive the outstanding contractual amounts.
+As a result, the management has written off those receivables amounting to KD 5,410,187 (2022: KD 5,140,319).